arduino/help-center-content/content/Arduino Cloud/Spaces/Remove-members-from-a-space.md

 ## Roles that can remove members

-You can remove members from space depending on your role:
+You can remove members from a space depending on your role:

 * **Teachers** can remove **Students**
 * **Admins** can remove any member.